gm-stack/radioconsole/README.md

 Connects to a remote host and monitors the state of `gpio_shutdown` - getting the current countdown timer out of the SystemD logs, and providing a large dramatic countdown to how long until the Pi switches off.

-A smaller, less dramatic countdown is also provided in the status icon.
+A smaller, less dramatic countdown is also provided in the status icon (3rd from right).

 The countdown turns red when <30 seconds remain.